 In every design brief, there are factors you can change and others that are non-negotiable, and if you have budget concerns, the more flexibility you can have with your design, the better.
 Remember that a wide range of factors influence a final building budget.

 Understanding these factors will go a long way in preventing disappointment, garnering a good relationship with your builder, and ensuring you’re in the ‘extra money’ camp and not the ‘raiding the piggy bank’ camp.

 To help nail down your budget even further, check out our blog with tips on building on a budget.

 Even with all the information in front of you, it is ultimately impossible to plan the cost of building your home down to the dollar.
 Only your builder will understand what is impacting the industry and the cost of what needs to go into your build.

 If you’re looking for experienced new home builders that you can trust to create your custom home from scratch, New South Homes brings together everyone from designers to builders to create high-quality homes under one vision.

 Click here to read about our process, inclusions, resources, offers and more.
-Or, if you’re ready to get started on your build, call us on 02 9481 7441 or enquire online today.
+Ready to start your next home build, call us on 02 9481 7441 today!